openedx/edx-documentation/en_us/shared/students/SFD_introduction.rst

 getting started, participating in course discussions, and completing some of the exercises you may see in your course.

-This guide is still under development, and we encourage you to submit feedback to `docs@edx.org`_.
+This guide is always under development, and we encourage you to submit feedback to `docs@edx.org`_.

 .. _Time Zones: